hcaslan/CarRentalApp/README.md

    - Once logged in, select the "Update User Information" option from the menu.
    - Follow the prompts to enter the new information you want to update.
    - Confirm the changes, and your information will be updated in the system.

+---

+This project was developed for Java programming courses.
+[Bilge Adam](https://www.bilgeadam.com/).